ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `timeDomainBodyGyroscopeStandardDeviationY`
 	- `timeDomainBodyGyroscopeStandardDeviationZ`

-- Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
+- Average time-domain body angular velocity jerk in the X, Y and Z directions:

 	- `timeDomainBodyGyroscopeJerkMeanX`
 	- `timeDomainBodyGyroscopeJerkMeanY`
 	- `timeDomainBodyGyroscopeJerkMeanZ`

-- Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:
+- Standard deviation of the time-domain body angular velocity jerk in the X, Y and Z directions:

 	- `timeDomainBodyGyroscopeJerkStandardDeviationX`
 	- `timeDomainBodyGyroscopeJerkStandardDeviationY`